rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

 </article>
 </details>

-## 2. Sending Transaction Data to API Charge
+## 2. Sending Transaction Data to Charge API

-The `token_id` recieved from [Getting the Card Token](/en/core-api/credit-card#geting-the-card-token), is used by the merchant backend to send [Charge API request](en/core-api/credit-card.md?id=charge-api-request) to Midtrans.
-The 3DS `redirect_url`  recieved as response  is required to proceed to [Opening 3DS authentication page](/en/technical-reference/core-api/credit-card.md#sending-transaction-data-to-api).
+The `token_id` recieved from [Getting the Card Token](/en/core-api/credit-card#_1-getting-the-card-token), is used by the merchant backend to send [Charge API Request](/en/core-api/credit-card.md#sample-request) to Midtrans.
+The 3DS `redirect_url`  is recieved in the response.
+This URL is required for [Opening 3DS authentication page](/en/core-api/credit-card.md#_3-opening-3DS-authentication-page).

-The *Charge API* request is sent with the transaction details, from the merchant backend.
+The *Charge API* request is sent from the merchant backend, with the `transaction_details` and the `token_id`.

 #### Endpoints